reactjs/react.dev/beta/src/pages/learn/tic-tac-toe-tutorial.md

 With this change, "X"s and "O"s can take turns.
 Try it!

-Let's also change the "status" text in Board's `render` so that it displays which player has the next turn:
+Let's also change the "status" text in Board so that it displays which player has the next turn:

 ```jsx {1}
 const status = 'Next player: ' + (xIsNext ?
 'X' : 'O');